I have some exciting news!!!

 Today, I discovered a portal between the Arlington Cemetery metro platform and THE NORTH POLE!!!
 Don’t believe me?
 Read on.

-So… if you’re still not convinced about my North Pole portal theory… that’s only 50% of the story.
+If you’re still not convinced about my North Pole portal theory… that’s only 50% of the story.

 On my commute home, about forty kids were waiting on the same Arlington Cemetery metro platform in a bunch (kind of like carolers).
 When the metro driver made an announcement asking these kids to use all the doors when they board, the kids just stood there.
 They didn’t board the train.
 And they smiled and waved as we drove away.